refresh-bio/SPLASH/README.md

 The script `c_analysis.ipynb` shows how the saved c vectors can be loaded in for further analysis. `--dump_Cjs` must be enabled for this.

+## Biological interpretation and classification of anchors
+To facilitate downstream analysis of anchors, we provide a postprocessing script `NOMAD_extendor_classification.R`, that can be run on the anchors file generataed from the NOMAD run to classify anchors to biologically meaningful events such as alternative splicing, and base pair changes.
 ## Configuration
 There is a lot of parameters allowing to customize the pipeline.
 They can be grouped into several categories.
 The parameters will be displayed when running nomad without parameters (or with `--help`).